erickbytes/finsou.py/README.md

 # finsou.py

-Try it after hours.
-This tool only currently works after the market has closed normal market hours.

 The finsou.py CLI uses Python's html.parser + Beautiful Soup + regex to parse Yahoo stock price info.
 With it, you can:

 - print market open, daily price action, market close and after hours summary for each stock
 - export price summaries queried to csv
 - download earnings reports and media with urllib

+After hours only.
+This tool only currently works after the market has closed normal market hours.

 **Example Stock Summary**
 ```